spack/spack-tutorial/tutorial_environments.rst

 Spack concretizes the specs in the ``spack.yaml`` file and installs them.

-What happened here?
-If you ``cd`` into a directory that has a ``spack.yaml`` file in it, Spack considers this directory's environment to be activated.
-The directory does not have to live within Spack; it can be anywhere.

 So, from ``~/code``, we can actually manipulate ``spack.yaml`` using ``spack add`` and ``spack remove`` (just like managed environments):